Stock events for GameStop Corp. (GME)

 GME’s Geographic footprint

-GameStop Corp. operates in the United States, Canada, Australia, and Europe.
-As of February 2025, the company had approximately 3,203 stores globally, with 2,325 in the United States, 193 in Canada, 374 in Australia, and 311 in Europe.
-However, its Canadian operations were sold in May 2025.
-Retail stores are typically located in strip centers, shopping malls, and pedestrian areas.
+GameStop Corp. operates through four main geographic segments: the United States, Canada, Australia, and Europe.
+The company has approximately 3,203 stores globally, with 2,325 in the United States, 193 in Canada, 374 in Australia, and 311 in Europe.
+Its retail stores are typically located in strip centers, shopping malls, and pedestrian areas.

 GME Corporate Image Assessment